|Honda CB 350 RS STD||₹ 1,97,753 Ex-Showroom|

 The beauty of platform sharing is that you can create multiple products using largely the same parts and components.
 In this case, the new Honda CB350 RS.
 Now unless you’ve been living under a rock, you will know that this motorcycle is based on the Honda Highness CB350.
 But as you can see it looks markedly different.

-Honda says that this motorcycle is targeted towards the younger audience.
-And those who want a slightly sportier and enriching riding experience.
-Now is all of that just marketing talk.
-Let’s find out Honda is gunning for the youth with the CB350 RS.
+Honda says that this motorcycle is targeted toward the younger audience.
+And those who want a slightly sportier and more enriching riding experience.
+Now is all of that just marketing talk?
+Let’s find out if Honda is gunning for the youth with the CB350 RS.
 And that’s evident in its styling.

 Honda CB350 RS Design

 firstly the similarities with the Highness CB350 are evident in the shape of the fuel tank and led headlamp.
 However, the dual-tone black and yellow paintwork look attractive.
 While the headlamp uses a matte black ring instead of chrome.
 It is flanked by new led turn indicators that seem to be plucked off the Honda Hornet 2.0.
 The side panel is new as well.
 And thankfully the awkward highness badge is not there replaced with a nicer CB350 RS badge.

 The side profile also reveals the motorcycle’s predominantly black theme.
 With only a little chrome pepper on the exhaust shield, handlebar, and mirrors.

 Is It A Scrambler?